Using an effective monitoring tool is important not only for maintaining databases and analyzing overall performance but also for

 see basic information for database backups created automatically: its type,

 a date when the backup was created, size in Mb, and a path where the backup is stored.

-Monitor is a comprehensive SQL Server performance analysis and diagnostic tool.
+SQL Diagnostic Manager is a comprehensive SQL Server performance analysis and diagnostic tool.

 The tool helps you easily track and tune SQL Server performance using such metrics as CPU and memory utilization,

 batch requests, wait and session statistics, disk reads and writes, data I/O, etc. The analysis of wait statistics and query execution diagram